 NACD is committed to promoting soil health across the nation through outreach and research.
-NACD encourages farmers, ranchers, and forestland owners to use soil health practices through its Soil Health Champions Network—now famous for bringing over 170 producers nationwide together to share their stories and promote conservation practices.
+NACD encourages farmers, ranchers and forestland owners to use soil health practices through its Soil Health Champions Network—now famous for bringing over 200 producers nationwide together to share their stories and promote conservation practices.

 NACD also promotes soil health through research.
-In late August 2017, NACD and Datu Research released four case studies detailing the economic benefits of using cover crops and/or no-till on corn and soybean operations.
-Click here to learn more about this research and the farmers who made it possible.
+In late August 2017, NACD and Datu Research released four case studies detailing the economic benefits of using cover crops and/or no-till on corn and soybean operations in the Mississippi River basin.

 SOIL HEALTH RESOURCES